-Different Types of Insurance and Different Types of Providers – How to Choose?
+Different Types of Insurance and Insurance Providers in New York – How to Choose?

 At Making You Smile Cosmetic Dental Studio, we hear a lot of questions from our patients; and some of them become so common, we thought it would be beneficial to provide you with some further understanding of your dental insurance and provider options.
 We’ll cover the basics and then offer our recommendations for what can suit you best.
 Our Patient Care Manager has 15 years of experience with dental insurance and we process thousands of claims every year.

 What are the different types of dental insurance I can use in NYC?

 There are four (4) different types of dental insurances: